Battery cage: Australia

 Attempts to change the law have been an object of contention; RSPCA Australia has been officially campaigning to abolish both battery cages and furnished cages and to prohibit the sale of cage eggs ever since the 2001 revision of the Poultry Code.
 The 2009 Code of Practice permits the use of battery cages.
 A written commitment by the Federal government to review the practice was scheduled in 2010; there was no further communication.
 During 2013 the state government of Tasmania was planning to phase out battery cages and budgeting for financial compensation for affected farmers but this was scrapped following the 2014 election.

 The Australian Capital Territory prohibited battery cages in early 2014.
 The Greens were committed to also legally prohibit them in late 2014 in Victoria.
 In 2019, New South Wales Legislative Council member Emma Hurst established and chaired a NSW Parliamentary Inquiry into the Use of Battery Cages for Hens in the Egg Production Industry.
 The Inquiry recommended that all food products containing eggs from caged hens should be clearly labelled for the benefit of consumers, and a phase-out of battery cage hen farming in NSW.

 Bhutan

 Bhutan outlawed battery cages in 2012.

 Canada

 In February 2016, 90 percent of egg-laying hens in Canada lived in battery cages.
 That month, negotiations between egg farmers, animal welfarists, and the government resulted in a moratorium on construction of new battery cages from 1 April 2017 and a gradual 15-year phaseout of battery cages towards enriched cage or cage-free systems by 2036.
 Activist group Mercy for Animals was pleased with the announced phaseout, but called the timetable "simply outrageous" and argued that more urgency was required; some food companies such as Cara Foods, Tim Hortons, Burger King, McDonald's, Wendy's, Starbucks, and Subway restaurant announced they would phaseout non-cage-free eggs much sooner than 2036.
+As of 2024, 18% of the Canadian egg production is cage-free.